AndyObtiva/glimmer/README.markdown

 - `#body_root`: top-most root Glimmer widget returned in `#body` method
 - `#widget`: actual SWT widget for `body_root`

-### Glimmer Coding Style

-- Widgets are declared with underscored lowercase versions of their SWT names minus the SWT package name.
-- Widget declarations may optionally have arguments and be followed by a block (to contain properties and content)
-- Widget blocks are always declared with curly brackets
-- Widget arguments are always wrapped inside parentheses
-- Widget properties are declared with underscored lowercase versions of the SWT properties
-- Widget property declarations always have arguments and never take a block
-- Widget property arguments are never wrapped inside parentheses
-- Widget listeners are always declared starting with `on_` prefix and affixing listener event method name afterwards in underscored lowercase form
-- Widget listeners are always followed by a block using curly brackets

 ### Miscellaneous

 #### Video Widget